Configuring Client Authentication

 • client-secret: Client secret configured on the event broker must match with the OAuth Client Secret.

-• endpoints: It is best practice to either: configure the discovery endpoint and leave the other endpoints unset; OR leave the discovery endpoint unset and configure the other endpoints.
+• endpoints: It is a best practice to either: configure the discovery endpoint and leave the other endpoints unset; or leave the discovery endpoint unset and configure the other endpoints.

 • OAuth authentication must be enabled for any Message VPNs that OAuth-authenticated clients will connect to.
 See Enabling OAuth Client Authentication.